Conejo Open Space Overview

-Approximately one third of the area of Thousand Oaks, in California's Conejo Valley, has been designated as permanent open space.
-This provides room for native plants and animals to thrive, and vast areas for open space enthusiasts to enjoy.
+More than 15,000 acres, about one third of the area of Thousand Oaks in the Conejo Valley, has been designated as permanent open space.
+This provides room for native plants and animals, and vast areas for open space enthusiasts to enjoy more than 170 miles of trails.

-Our COSCA Volunteer Corps has many ways for you to help maintain and preserve the open space that surrounds our beautiful Conejo Valley.
-By joining with other residents of Thousand Oaks, we can make sure that the trails, canyons, and ridge lines will be here for future generations.
+The COSCA Volunteer Corps has many ways for you to help maintain and preserve the open space that surrounds our beautiful Conejo Valley.
+By joining with other residents, you can insure that the trails, canyons, and ridges will remain in good condition for future generations.

 Interested in volunteering in the open space?